shanepeckham/CADScenario_Recommendations/README.md

 # The end to end scenario

 This solution will determine the list of recommended products for a particular customer and return the response in JSON.
 A synchronous process will convert the message to XML and write it back to an On-Premise legacy XML File system.
+The essence of this lab is to show how a legacy application can provide a modern user experience (in this case serving recommendations to a mobile app) wihtout needing to refactor the legacy application.

 # The solution aims to show the following: